 When the immune system – the body's defense system – is suppressed, the patient is at increased risk for infection.
 Infection is a major cause of hospital admission for heart transplant patients and a leading cause of death in the first year after transplant.

 Suppressing the immune system leaves patients at risk for cancers and malignancies.
-Malignancies are a major cause of late death in heart transplant patients – nearly 25 percent of heart transplant deaths 3 years after transplant.
+Malignancies are a major cause of late death in heart transplant patients – nearly 25% of heart transplant deaths occur 3 years after transplant.